axsaucedo/industrial-machine-learning/contents2.md

 # Industry-ready ML

-> An intuitive overview on general ML
+> An overview of caveats in deploying ML
 > <br>
 > <br>
-> A set of simple ML and heavier DL models
+> Very high level talk
 >
-> A distributed ML architecture
+> Intuitive overview of ML
 >
-> An elastically scalable setup
+> Going distributed, and beyond

 ### The big picture